SlumberDemon/sofa/README.md

 ##### actions

-> Execute commands to restart apps for style application (Note: commands are run in order of array)
+> Execute commands after styles are generated (Note: commands are run in order of array)

 #### type